East Texas LHWCA Attorneys

 Who Is Covered Under LHWCA Extensions?

+The LHWCA isn't just for injured harbor workers or longshoremen.
 The Longshore & Harbor Workers’ Compensation Act also extends its benefits to other types of workers.
 Employees covered by these extensions are entitled to the same benefits, and their claims are handled in the same way as Longshore Act claims.

 Here is a list of LHWCA extensions and their outlined beneficiaries as defined under LHWCA extensions: